 Hugh “Trey” Daly, Director, Public Benefits Practice Group, Legal Aid Chicago

-Kristin will work closely with Legal Aid Chicago’s Veterans' Rights team and Housing Practice Group to provide comprehensive service to veterans, protecting veterans' rights on the crucial issues of housing, health care and employment.
+Kristin worked closely with Legal Aid Chicago’s Veterans' Rights team and Housing Practice Group to provide comprehensive service to veterans, protecting veterans' rights on the crucial issues of housing, health care and employment.
 Please click here for more information.

 Equal Justice America awarded a two-year Immigration Fellowship to Northwestern law graduate Lauren Dana, whose EJA Fellowship ended in September 2019.
 Lauren did an outstanding job and has been retained at LAC as a staff attorney.